Attidd/ehex391/README.md

 # ehex391

-ehex391 is a Browser Game.
-It is currently in development and will receive drastic overhauls to the architecture.
-This is purely meant as a way to learn ReactJS while having fun doing it.
+Purely meant as a way to learn ReactJS

 Among the Architecture I'm currently using: